Huápoca: Nido del Águila

 This cave is composed of several small houses in a rock edge, at an elevation of two-thirds of the height of the almost vertical cliff.
-Is a smaller cave, with two buildings, one of at least three rooms situated on the edge of the cliff and the other a two-story room in the middle of the esplanade, in the middle of the cave.
+It is a smaller cave with two buildings: one with at least three rooms situated on the edge of the cliff, and the other a two-story room in the middle of the cave’s esplanade.